Module basic module

 resolve

-Merge relative paths into one absolute path
+Merge relative paths into an absolute path

 1 2